gray rectangle with angle

 Say goodbye to cash flow worries.

-One of the most significant issues for any small business is cash flow.
-Most clients you haul for pay your outstanding invoices 30, 60, or even 90 days later.
-In the meantime, you still have expenses to continue to run your company.
+One of the most significant priorities for any small trucking business is cash flow.
+Most clients will pay outstanding invoices 30, 60, or even 90 days after the load is completed.
+But what about the expenses you have to pay in the meantime to continue running your company?

-Some daily and monthly expenses like fuel, maintenance, and insurance can’t be put off that long.
-This is why many businesses, including trucking, use a factoring company.
+Some expenses like fuel, maintenance, and insurance can’t be put off that long.
+This is why many trucking businesses partner with a factoring company.

-A factoring company essentially buys your unpaid invoices.
-Factoring is sometimes also called accounts receivable financing.
-Top factoring companies pay you the invoice amount quickly, usually within 24 hours once the invoice has been verified.
-They then collect that same unpaid invoice balance from your broker customer when they payout.
+A factoring company essentially buys unpaid invoices.
+Oftentimes referred to as “accounts receivable financing,” top factoring companies pay carriers the invoice amount quickly, usually within 24 hours once the invoice has been verified.
+They then collect that same unpaid invoice balance from the broker when they payout.

 Factoring with a broker can be beneficial for small businesses because: